-If you like this worksheet, I’d like to let you know that I’ve now created a Brush Lettering Workbook that you might like: it’s packed with 19 alphabet worksheets (lower and upper case) and 20 themed worksheets with traceable words and sayings that will help beginners, planners and crafters to quickly and easily gain confidence and get results!
+If you like this worksheet, I’d like to let you know that I’ve now created Lettering Workbooks that you might like: each of my lettering workbook is packed with 19 alphabet worksheets (lower and upper case) and 20 themed worksheets with traceable words and sayings that will help beginners, planners and crafters to quickly and easily gain confidence and get results!

 These worksheets can be used in your A5 planners, on A4/US Letter paper or with the Procreate App!

 Have you been wanting to decorate your planners, bullet journals and traveler’s notebook with beautiful lettering?